How to pipe question and answers in forms and surveys?

 How to use Answer piping in BlockSurvey?

-Answer piping is useful for questions with multiple-choice or matrix answers.
-Both the source and target questions must be either multiple-choice or matrix questions.
+Answer piping works with multiple-choice and matrix questions.
+The source question and the target question both need to be multiple-choice or matrix questions.

 • Question 1 (Multiple Choice): "Choose all the movies you have watched from the list."